What's Irritating Your Bowels? Is it IBS or SIBO?

 What is Irritable Bowel Syndrome?

 Symptoms of IBS include abdominal pain, bloating, and altered bowel habits such as diarrhea, constipation, or alternating between the two stool consistency extremes.
 But IBS is just that.
 A constellation of symptoms with no known underlying “cause” or structural bowel changes.
 The symptoms of IBS are very similar to those experienced by patients with Small Intestinal Bacterial Overgrowth (SIBO).
 SIBO is another very common, yet frequently overlooked gut issue.
-SIBO symptoms typically include abdominal pain, bloating, and altered bowel habits, flatulence (gas), nausea, and belching.
-So how do you know you have IBS and not something else?
-Well.. you don’t really.. unless you test.
+SIBO symptoms typically include abdominal pain, bloating, altered bowel habits, flatulence (gas), nausea, and belching.

 Could people with irritable bowel syndrome really have SIBO?

-One study found that 157 of 202 (almost 80%) subjects that were considered to have IBS actually tested positive for SIBO.
+One study found that 157 of 202 (almost 80%) subjects who were considered to have IBS tested positive for SIBO.

 After SIBO eradication treatment (antibiotics), about 50% of patients no longer had symptoms of IBS or SIBO.

-Those that were unsuccessfully treated with antibiotic had persistent symptoms, and their breath tests did not show improvement.
+Those who were unsuccessfully treated with antibiotics had persistent symptoms, and their breath tests did not show improvement.
 Therefore, there is a strong correlation with the ability to successfully treat SIBO and significantly improve or eradicate IBS symptoms.